 An institution must be accredited by an accrediting commission recognized by the Department of Education in order to participate in the Title IV programs.
 We have institutional accreditation by the Higher Learning Commission, which is an accrediting commission recognized by the Department of Education.
 To remain accredited, we must continuously meet accreditation standards relating to, among other things, performance, institutional control, institutional integrity, educational quality, faculty, administrative capability, resources, and financial stability.
 We most recently obtained reaccreditation in 2007 for the ten-year period through 2017.
-Following a comprehensive evaluation by the Higher Learning Commission during the Fall of 2016, we expect our accreditation to be reaffirmed in the Spring of 2017.
+Following a comprehensive evaluation by the Higher Learning Commission's standards, however, we could lose our accreditation to be reaffirmed in the Spring of 2017.
 If we fail to satisfy any of the Higher Learning Commission's standards, however, we could lose our accreditation by the Higher Learning Commission, which would cause us to lose our eligibility to participate in the Title IV programs, could cause a significant decline in our total student enrollments, and could have a material adverse effect on us.
-In addition, many of our individual educational programs are also accredited by specialized accrediting commissions or approved by specialized state agencies.
-If we fail to satisfy the standards of any of those specialized accrediting commissions or state agencies, we could lose the specialized accreditation or approval for the affected programs, which could result in materially reduced student enrollments in those programs and have a material adverse effect on us.
+In addition, many of our individual educational programs are also accrediting commissions or state agencies, we could lose the specialized accreditation or approval for the affected programs, which could result in materially reduced student enrollments in those programs and have a material adverse effect on us.